 Driving for Postmates

-Postmates is an on-demand deliver service that allows users to request deliveries of all types from local stores and restaurants.
-Most Postmates deliveries are for food or small items like home and office supplies.
+Postmates is an on-demand delivery service that allows users to request deliveries of all types from local restaurants and stores.
+Most Postmates deliveries are typically for food delivery or small items such as home and office supplies.

-- Receive delivery requests within the Postmates app and navigate to the restaurant or store
+- Receive delivery requests in the Postmates courier app and navigate to the restaurant or store

-- Postmates customer support phones in the order if they can.
-If they can’t, you make the order yourself at the store and pay with a Postmates credit card
+- Postmates customer support places the order if they can.
+Otherwise, drivers place the order at the store and pay with a Postmates credit card

 - Must be 18 years or older